Roll Over Beethoven: Chuck Berry's Imprint on Rock and Roll

 I wasn’t much for Chuck Berry’s guitar playing growing up because I was unaware of the origin of the music I loved.
 I grew up learning guitar in the grunge era, when Seattle rock bands were redefining the pop charts with their sluggish D-tuned blues rock riffs, which I thought were so cool.

 Concurrently, I recorded ‘Get the Led Out’ every Sunday night to a cassette tape when 96 Wave, my local radio station, played hours of continuous Led Zeppelin.
 These nights listening intently to the radio inspired me to reach deeper, and find music from decades past.
-I realized that these Seattle bands were borrowing cues from Zeppelin, Black Sabbath, Rolling Stones, Bowie, T-Rex, etc. It didn’t make me like them less, but I realized that it was up to me to find the ‘music that inspired the music.’
+I realized that these Seattle bands were borrowing cues from Led Zeppelin, Black Sabbath, The Rolling Stones, David Bowie, T-Rex, etc. It didn’t make me like them less, but I realized that it was up to me to find the ‘music that inspired the music.’
 As musicians and writers, we continually dig deeper into the constructs of rock and roll ancestry where we seek to discover its roots in the truest form.
-Thus, as I grew, I found my interests moving even deeper into iconic pioneering artists like Dylan, Elvis, Little Richard, Ray Charles, and of course, Chuck Berry.
+Thus, as I grew, I found my interests moving even deeper into iconic pioneering artists like Bob Dylan, Elvis Presley, Little Richard, Ray Charles and of course, Chuck Berry.

 But by this time I had transitioned to being less of a riffs-man and more of a songwriter.
 I was now immersed in lyrics, melody and storytelling.
 I wanted to know who wrote the song, what inspired them, and the magic behind how it was created.
 I liked Chuck Berry, but to be honest, I didn’t go out and buy every Chess Record of his.
 Still, every time I listened to songs like “Maybelline,” and heard his fingers bend those strings into a symphony of electrifying riffs, I somehow understood how he defined rock and roll — and where it came from.
 It was raw, it had swagger.
 But what resonated was his ability to tell a story with his lyrics.
 When you listened — really listened — to it, it was as if he was telling you about something he had lived.
 The storytelling came across as truthful, with an almost folk/country energy to its delivery.
 He wasevery character, or could have been in all of his lyrics.
 (He wrote all of the lyrics to boot!)
 So along with the wild electrified riffs and knee-knocking swagger he brought to his performances, he actually wrote the melody and lyrics that would set a standard for generations of artists to come.
 He taught us how to be the whole rock and roll package.
 He could do it all — and so could you.